 Washington Apple Pi, Ltd., a nonprofit computer user group with an international membership, operates a suite of Internet information servers, including Web servers, mail servers, list servers and associated supporting services.
-These servers were set up and created for the benefit of members of Washington Apple Pi, for prospective members, and for those individuals and groups that share our passion for personal computing, particularly personal computing involving Apple and Macintosh operating systems.
+These servers were set up and created for the benefit of members of Washington Apple Pi, for prospective members, and for those individuals and groups that share our passion for personal computing, particularly personal computing involving Apple, Macintosh, iPhone, iPad, Apple Watch, Apple TV, etc., operating systems.
 The content of the various servers, pages, and services is the property of Washington Apple Pi and, in the case of member pages, individual members of Washington Apple Pi.
 This information is not in the public domain.

 Messages posted on the TCS forums are in one of two forms: public or private.
 Public messages that you post can be read by any Washington Apple Pi member.
 Private messages that you post can be read by yourself, by the recipient that you name while posting the message, and by a handful of system operators who keep an eye on the boards and make sure they remain civil.
 For a greater degree of privacy, contact each other via e-mail.

 The Washington Apple Pi TCS forums do use session cookies.
 These cookies disappear from your machine as soon as you quit your browser.
 Form more information, see our note about cookies on the TCS.
 Cookies are only used to allow users to keep track of their own interactions; they are not used for marketing, advertising or any other purpose.

 Electronic mail sent to addresses listed on the Pi's Web sites, such as those on the Contacts page, is treated no differently than any other electronic mail.
 All electronic mail transactions are handled by electronic mail servers, and do not pass through the Web sites, nor are they monitored or recorded by the Web sites in any way.